Adamih/Adamih/README.md

 ### Hi there, i'm Adam 👋

-## I'm a student developer at KTH - Royal Institute of Technology
+## I'm a CS student at KTH - Royal Institute of Technology

 - 🌱 I'm currently learning everything
 - 👷 Working on personal and engaging projects